Stawell

 Stawell features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 61.1% of all households, including 19.8% couples with children, 30.2% couples without children, and 9.8% single parent families.
-Non-family households account for the remaining 38.9%, with lone person households at 35.4% and group households comprising 3.4% of the total.
-The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.4.
+Family households account for 61.1 percent of all households, including 19.8 percent that are couples with children, 30.2 percent that are couples without children, and 9.8 percent that are single parent families.
+Non-family households make up the remaining 38.9 percent, with lone person households at 35.4 percent and group households comprising 3.4 percent of the total.
+The median household size is 2.2 people, which is smaller than the Regional Victorian average of 2.4.

 Frequently Asked Questions - Households